 Blood Pressure Categories for Adults

-The American Heart Association (AHA) and American College of Cardiology (ACC) define five blood pressure categories.
+The American Heart Association (AHA) and American College of Cardiology (ACC) define five blood pressure categories, reaffirmed unchanged in their August 2025 guideline update.
 These apply to all adults regardless of age.

 | Category | Systolic (mmHg) | Diastolic (mmHg) | |